FEUP-LDTS-2023/project-l02gr02/docs/README.md

 ## LDTS_T02_G02 - BomberMania

 BomberMania is a thrilling 2-player game where the goal is to outsmart and blast your friends with bombs for victory.
-Unleash superpowers to upgrade your bombs, adding an extra layer of strategy to the explosive mayhem
+Unleash superpowers to upgrade your bombs, adding an extra layer of strategy to the explosive mayhem!

 > This project was made by Afonso Machado (up202207611@up.pt), Guilherme Coelho (up202000141@up.pt) and Luís Arruda (up202206970@up.pt) for LDTS 2023/2024